Retail Distribution Order Fulfillment: What is Fulfillment in business?

 Handling B2C order fulfillment is an exercise in meeting customer expectations.
 They want to have a certain type of delivery experience with their orders, which is influenced by large companies such as Amazon and other giants in the industry.
 You don’t have the same shipping resources and infrastructure as these organizations, but you still must live up to the expectations that they established with retail consumers.

 It’s common for a smaller ecommerce company to have people taking on multiple roles.
 You could end up with the owner also doing packing and shipping duties.
 This type of inefficiency makes it difficult for members of the leadership to make strategic decisions.
+Hiring a fulfillment company to help with the management of your store is a business strategy that allows you to use more time and money dedicated to new ideas for inventory.
+A fulfillment company aids merchants and retailers by taking care of their inventory and allowing space for more customers.

 If you do have the resources to have dedicated employees and infrastructure for order fulfillment, you often aren’t operating at the same scale as a 3PL company.
 Your warehouses may be in unfavorable locations that add delivery time onto your orders, or you could be using a basic fulfillment solution that doesn’t truly meet your needs.